Direct Observed Practice (DOP)

 - Are you part of a subcommittee e.g. the Quality Team?

-- Do you have ‘In house’ competencies you’ve had to do in your role that you could reference again to?
+- Do you have ‘In house’ competencies or accreditation requirements you’ve had to complete for your role that you could reference to?

 - External courses